Medically assisted reproduction: the effects on children, adults and families

 Alice is Associate Professor of Demography and Research Director at the Centre for Longitudinal Studies.
 She is a family demographer whose research interests span a number of substantive areas in social demography and epidemiology such as the consequence of childbearing postponement on child well-being and the social determinants of health.
 Alice is PI of an European Research Council Starting Grant to study the effects of Medically Assisted Reproduction on children, adults and parents.
 From 2019-2021 she was also the PI of an ESRC New Investigator Grant to study only children in the UK.

-Maria Palma Research Assistant
+Maria Palma Research Fellow

 Maria conducts quantitative analysis using the Millennium Cohort Study to research adults who undergo Medically Assisted Reproduction (MAR) to conceive, and children who are born after MAR.

-Alina Pelikh Research Fellow in Demography
+Alina Pelikh Senior Research Fellow

 Email: a.pelikh@ucl.ac.uk